-- 1. The Superintendent may grant an ineligible student a probationary period for not more than one eligibility period.
+- 1. The Superintendent or Admin designee may grant an ineligible student a probationary period for not more than one eligibility period.
 (BP 6145). - 2.
 Students granted an eligibility waiver must meet the required eligibility standards by the end of the next eligibility period. - 3.
-The Superintendent may revoke a student's eligibility waiver for extracurricular and co-curricular activities when the student's poor citizenship is serious enough to warrant loss of this privilege.
+The Superintendent or Admin designee may revoke a student's eligibility waiver for extracurricular and co-curricular activities when the student's poor citizenship is serious enough to warrant loss of this privilege.